Canon 1D X Mark II vs Fujifilm X-A5

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the X-A5 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the X-A5 followed on from the Fujifilm X-A3.
+The 1DX Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Fujifilm X-A5 or vice versa?
 The listing below highlights the relative strengths of the two models.